The Best Month to Book Your UK Driving Test in 2026

 - National monthly spread

-- Regions where Dec is not peak
+- Regions where Dec is the worst month

 | Region | Peak month | Peak pass rate | |